The Kanjimori Database

 The Kanjimori database is in many ways a culmination of community efforts to better understand the origins of Chinese characters.
 Some key sources used in constructing the database include:

-We sincerely thank the authors and contributors of these sources for their help in making Kanjimori possible!
+We sincerely thank the authors and contributors of these sources for helping make Kanjimori possible!

 Public distributions of the data are currently unavailable while Kanjimori is under development, but the data will be made public with regular releases in the near future.
 Check back later for updates!